jeanleeb/slack-birthday-bot/README.md

 The bot uses a SQLite database to store birthdays and configuration.
 Every day at 9:00 AM, it checks if any users have a birthday on that day and sends a celebratory message to the configured channel.

+### Date Handling

+The bot uses a timezone-aware approach to handle dates properly:
+- Birthdays are stored in a consistent YYYY-MM-DD format
+- Date processing avoids timezone conversion issues
+- The scheduler correctly matches stored dates regardless of server timezone

 ### Admin Permissions

 To restrict who can use admin commands: